 Dance

 I am a tap dancer, teacher, and choreographer from Calgary, AB.
 I continue to develop my artistic voice through practice, research, creation, teaching, and performing in Canada and abroad.
-I have performed in works by Lisa La Touche, Derick Grant, Michelle Dorrance, Dormesia, and others, with highlights including Fall For Dance North, Fluid Festival, Tap Dance Days at tanzhaus nrw, Tap Liège Festival, the Toronto International Tap Dance Festival, and Danny Nielsen’s 2023 tour of On Foot.
-I am also an alumnus of The School at Jacob’s Pillow, where I was part of the Tap Dance Performance Ensemble.
+Highlights include Fall For Dance North, PASIC, Fluid Festival, Tap Dance Days at tanzhaus nrw, Tap Liège Festival and the Toronto International Tap Dance Festival.
+I am also an alumnus of The School at Jacob’s Pillow.

 Most recently, I toured throughout Quebec as a principal dancer with (in)sight dances’s M/W/D: Sentiment du moi.
-I am currently researching a new solo work supported by Decidedly Jazz Danceworks and The GRAND Theatre.
+I am currently researching a new solo work supported by Decidedly Jazz Danceworks.

 Teaching, Choreography, and Private Lessons